By Jeff Wright

 Discarding a reusable skin when replacing core

 A common fiberglass repair is replacing damaged core, often because of water absorption.
 In many of these repairs, the fiberglass “skins” are in great shape but need to be peeled off to replace the core.
 Bonding the original skin back onto the new core can save significant time and money.
 The only fiberglass required will be around the perimeter of the removed skin.
 This is a very nice technique when dealing molded non-skid patterns.

 Creating stress concentrations by not filleting corners and tapering laminates

 Sharp corners can cause a problem in the laminate just like they can in the shape of the repair area.
 Smooth the transitions with thickened epoxy to make a fillet on inside corners.
 Also, when tabbing stringers and frames into place, taper the layers to create a nice thickness transition.

 Applying an extra thick layer of fairing compound does not save time

 When fairing the repair, plan on applying at least three applications of fairing compound.
-Applying thick layers of fairing compound can trap air bubbles and cause you to lose shape of the surface that you have carefully mapped as mentioned earlier.
-Although applying fairing compound in multiply layers may seem to take more time, you’ll actually spend less time sanding.
+Applying thick layers of fairing compound can trap air bubbles and cause you to lose the shape of the surface that you have carefully mapped as mentioned earlier.
+Although applying fairing compound in multiple layers may seem to take more time, you’ll actually spend less time sanding.
 Multiple layers will make it more obvious where the fairing compound needs to be applied.
 We also recommend completing the fairing work with a thin coat of unthickened epoxy to provide a nice solid surface for the final finish.

 Download a free copy of WEST SYSTEM Final Fairing & Finishing